Yangshuo (Guangxi)

 It really has to be seen to be believed, an artist or photographers paradise.

-If you climb one of the hills the mountains go on and on into the distance, but it is easy to reach exceptional places from Yangshuo either by taxi or by bicycle which are easily rented in Yangshuo town.
+If you climb one of the hills, the mountains go on and on into the distance, but it is easy to reach exceptional places from Yangshuo either by taxi or by bicycle which are easily rented in Yangshuo town.
 Cycle trips out to Moon Hill are part of the Yangshuo experience.

-The author recently completed a private boat trip along the Li River from Xing Ping to Yangdi and after visiting this area for the last 14 years, I was completely blown away by the beauty of the scenery on this stretch of the River.
+The author recently completed a private boat trip along the Li River from Xing Ping to Yangdi and after visiting this area for the last 14 years, I was completely blown away again by the beauty of the scenery on this stretch of the River.
 It truly is one of the special places on the planet.

 The pictures say enough...